-More than 544,000 health care providers received payment for participating in the Medicare and Medicaid PI programs.
+Since 2018, nearly 550,000 health care providers received payment for participating in the Medicare and Medicaid Promoting Interoperability programs.

 Why an EHR Incentive Program?

 The nation's health care system is undergoing an information exchange transformation to improve quality, safety and efficiency of care.

 In 2018, the Centers for Medicare and Medicaid Services (CMS) proposed changes to improve access to hospital price information and use of EHRs while making it easier for providers to spend time with their patients.

 CMS also proposes an overhaul the Medicare and Medicaid EHR incentive programs to focus on interoperability, improve flexibility, relieve burden and emphasize use of electronic health information exchange between providers and patients.
-The current EHR Incentive Programs will be renamed Promoting Interoperability (PI) Programs.
+The current EHR Incentive Programs will be renamed Promoting Interoperability Programs.

 Submit questions you have about the EHR program.
 Providers may log onto the attestation site to begin the EHR participation process, view or check status of their attestation.

-For questions concerning initial enrollment requirements for EHR such as NPI issues, associations with groups or licensure issues, please call (877) 838-5085
+Please direct questions concerning initial enrollment requirements for EHR such as NPI issues, associations with groups or licensure issues to (877) 838-5085

-For questions regarding eligible professional patient volume, EHR vendor verification, and any other program questions, please call Amanda Ridgeway at (502) 564-0105, ext.
+Please direct questions regarding eligible professional patient volume, EHR vendor verification and other program questions to Amanda Ridgeway at (502) 564-0105, ext.
 2463.